vdozer/ptimer/README.md

 # ptimer
 Minimal C program to handle your pomodoro sessions in the terminal, records the amount of sessions you've had as well.

-To compile an run the program in one command you can do:
+To compile and run the program in one command you can do:

 `make && ./ptimer`